 The auditor interviewed programming and security staff.
 All staff report having onboarding and annual training that included PREA.
-The staff report that they receive PREA training monthly during staff meetings.
+The staff report that the facility used to conduct in person staff meetings that reviewed a specific aspect of the PREA training standards monthly.
+Now, the staff report that monthly trainings are online and that they can access the training or go back to review previous trainings at any time.